d-smith/cfs3/view-blue-green/README.md

 ```

 Source code bucket is now ready for artifacts.
 This is used when creating the distro stack.
-It is also used to track the active folder in the distro:
+It is also used to track the "active" folder in the active distro:

 ```console